sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 This involves:

 - Increased focus on outcomes over advance planning activities
-- Increasing the frequency of deployment in production to receive feedback from end-users
+- Increasing the frequency of deployment in production to receive feedback from end users
-- Allowing IT teams to engage directly with end-users
+- Allowing IT teams to engage directly with end users
-- Increased awareness of policy makers on the impacts of policies to end-users and IT systems
+- Increased awareness of policy makers on the impacts of policies to end users and IT systems

 <!--markdownlint-enable MD029 MD036-->